The term “hard gainer” has been much misunderstood and misinterpreted by many bodybuilders. And they have paid a heavy price.

 They may wonder why they don’t make any progress.
 But they persist with their joke of a training program, comprising of three or four exercises per body part, and four to six workouts per week.

-They don’t squat or deadlift, they never really train hard, and they keep lifting the same weights.
+They never really train hard, and they keep lifting the same weights.
 But they faithfully attend the gym, as if just turning up and going through the motions with a bunch of exercises will change their bodies.

 For those who do include the major exercises in their routines, it’s as well they don’t push themselves hard.
 Their form on the major lifts is so poor that if it was combined with intensity, it would cause injury.